 General Track in Curriculum & Instruction

-The general education track in Curriculum & Instruction is designed for students who are interested in becoming a generalist and do not want to specialize in any one of the three currently offered specialization areas of the Ph.D. in C&I degree program (i.e., Curriculum Studies and Teacher Education (CSTE), Language, Diversity & Literacy Studies (LDLS), or STEM Education).
-In this degree plan, the 24.0 hours of specialization electives are open to the student (as long as they are 5000 level (or above) and taken at the TTU Lubbock campus either in-person, hybrid, or online); students may acquire a wide range of knowledge and skills in different theories, educational foundations, research methodologies, blended and personalized learning, or a specific content area of interest.
+This track is for students who are interested in becoming a generalist and do not want to specialize in any one of the Ph.D. in C&I tracks currently offered (i.e., Curriculum Studies and Teacher Education (CSTE), Language, Diversity & Literacy Studies (LDLS), or STEM Education).
+In this degree plan, the 24.0 hours of specialization electives are open to the student (as long as they are 5000 level or above and taken at the TTU Lubbock campus either in-person, hybrid, or online).
+Students may acquire a wide range of knowledge and skills in different theories, educational foundations, research methodologies, blended and personalized learning, or a specific content area of interest.

-Graduates of the Ph.D. in Curriculum and Instruction will find the following career opportunities in various fields.
-They include but are not limited to:
+Graduates of this program will find a variety of career opportunities in many fields, including but not limited to:

 - Faculty in higher education